mbed-ce/mbed-ce-custom-targets/README.md

 ## How to set up this project:

 1. Clone it to your machine.
-Don't forget to use `--recursive` to clone the submodules: `git clone --recursive https://github.com/mbed-ce/mbed-ce-custom-targets.git`and update MbedOS with `git submodule update --remote mbed-os` (call it in project folder)
+Don't forget to use `--recursive` to clone the submodules: `git clone --recursive https://github.com/mbed-ce/mbed-ce-custom-targets.git`and update MbedOS with `git submodule update --remote mbed-os` (run this command from the mbed-ce-custom-targets folder)
 2. Set up the GNU ARM toolchain (and other programs) on your machine using [the toolchain setup guide](https://github.com/mbed-ce/mbed-os/wiki/Toolchain-Setup-Guide).
 3. Set up the CMake project for editing.
 We have three ways to do this:
     - On the [command line](https://github.com/mbed-ce/mbed-os/wiki/Project-Setup:-Command-Line)
     - Using the [CLion IDE](https://github.com/mbed-ce/mbed-os/wiki/Project-Setup:-CLion)
     - Using the [VS Code IDE](https://github.com/mbed-ce/mbed-os/wiki/Project-Setup:-VS-Code)
-4. Use one of the target names listed above and choose an [upload method](https://github.com/mbed-ce/mbed-os/wiki/Upload-Methods) according to your requirments.
+4. Use one of the target names listed above and choose an [upload method](https://github.com/mbed-ce/mbed-os/wiki/Upload-Methods) according to your requirements.
 Default settings is target L452RE_SIMPLE and upload method STM32CUBE.